 How to get historical and real-time crypto data?

 There are three well-established methods to acquire complex crypto data.
 Below we outline which one to choose under the particular circumstances.
+It is important to ensure that your system meets the minimum requirements, such as specific OS compatibility, disk space, RAM, and internet upload speeds, before initiating the data collection process.

 Method 1: Official APIs